Enviri (NYSE:NVRI) Updates Q2 Earnings Guidance

 Enviri (NYSE:NVRI – Get Free Report) updated its second quarter earnings guidance on Thursday.
-The company provided EPS guidance of ($0.05) to $0.03 for the period, compared to the consensus EPS estimate of $0.00.
+The company provided earnings per share (EPS) guidance of ($0.05) to $0.03 for the period, compared to the consensus estimate of $0.00.

-Enviri (NYSE:NVRI – Get Free Report) last issued its quarterly earnings data on Thursday, May 2nd.
+Enviri (NYSE:NVRI – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
 The company reported ($0.03) EPS for the quarter, beating analysts’ consensus estimates of ($0.09) by $0.06.
-Enviri had a negative return on equity of 0.99% and a negative net margin of 4.35%.
-The business had revenue of $600.00 million for the quarter, compared to analyst estimates of $509.77 million.
-During the same quarter in the prior year, the firm posted ($0.11) EPS.
-The firm’s revenue for the quarter was up 7.0% on a year-over-year basis.
-Research analysts anticipate that Enviri will post 0.01 EPS for the current year.
+The company had revenue of $600.00 million during the quarter, compared to the consensus estimate of $509.77 million.
+Enviri had a negative net margin of 4.35% and a negative return on equity of 0.99%.
+The company’s quarterly revenue was up 7.0% on a year-over-year basis.
+During the same quarter last year, the firm posted ($0.11) EPS.
+On average, sell-side analysts predict that Enviri will post 0.01 EPS for the current year.

 About Enviri